The junction where Martin Cahill was shot dead

 Roughly 2KM away.

-The pub where Jo Jo Dullard drank on the day of her disappearance
+The pub that Jo Jo Dullard visited on the day of her disappearance

 Roughly 3KM away.